Shagesh/pytorch-NSM/README.md

 pip install -e ".[dev]"
 ```

 The `-e` marks this as an "editable" install — this means that changes made to the code will automatically take effect without having to reinstall the package.
-This is mainly useful for developers.

 ## Example Usage